ludovicm67/sympa-internship/README.md

 ## Report

-I had to write an intership report in French, so to build it just run `make report` if you don't already have the file `report.pdf` (requires `pdftk`).
+I had to write an intership report in French, so to build it just run `make report` if you don't already have the file `report.pdf`.

 # To conclude

 I hope you enjoyed my work!
 Feel free to correct if you see some typos or errors.
-This intership made me discover the opensource world, and working with such a great community is something very cool!
+This intership made me discover the open source world, and working with such a great community is something very cool!
 I'm happy to be part of the community from now :smile: